-Irmina Trynkos has just been hailed by BBC Music Magazine “an intense and charismatic new star” and “a phenomenal talent”.
-The Gramophone calls her simply “excellent”.
-The Strad Magazine calls her “an agile and expressive soloist (…whose) poise never falters and matches her sense of power and conviction”.
+Irmina Trynkos has been hailed by BBC Music Magazine “an intense and charismatic new star” and “a phenomenal talent”.
+Gramophone calls her simply “excellent”.
+The Strad Magazine praises her for being “an agile and expressive soloist (…whose) poise never falters and matches her sense of power and conviction”.

-Her new recording with Maestro Vladimir Ashkenazy conducting the Oxford Philharmonic Orchestra for Chandos Records features Nimrod Borenstein’s Violin Concerto and brought her the coveted 5 star BBC Music Magazine “Concerto Choice”.
-BBC Music Magazine praises Irmina’s playing, whose “intensity recalls Isaac Stern’s golden period”.
+Her recording with Maestro Vladimir Ashkenazy conducting the Oxford Philharmonic Orchestra for Chandos Records features Nimrod Borenstein’s Violin Concerto and earned her the coveted 5 star BBC Music Magazine “Concerto Choice”.
+BBC Music Magazine states that her “intensity recalls Isaac Stern’s golden period”.

 Her debut CD with the Royal Philharmonic Orchestra became NAXOS’ best-seller and reached the Top 20 Specialist Classical Charts.
 Luxembourg’s Pizzicato awarded Irmina with its coveted Supersonic Award, calling her interpretation “engaging and eloquent”.
 As Fanfare reveals, “musical intelligence and emotional depth are hallmarks of Trynkos” and it is her curiosity that was the leading force behind the Waghalter Project and subsequently her debut CD with all of Ignatz Waghalter’s premiere violin works.

 Following this success, Irmina was invited to give an extensive tour of China which included debuts at Shanghai Oriental Art Centre, Chongqing Guotai Arts Centre and Guangzhou Opera House.